abanzer/gnuradio-docker-env/README.md

 > If the GUI still fails, make sure that:
 >
-> 1. XQuartz (on macOS) is configured to allow connections from network clients
+> 1. XQuartz (on Ubuntu) is configured to allow connections from network clients
 >    (at `Preferences > Security`).
 >
 > 2. The container can ping the host.
 On Docker Mac, you can test with `ping